LiuZichuan/Arthas/README.md

 # Arthas
-FPGA implementation of CNN accelerator for Object Detection
+An FPGA implementation of CNN accelerator for Object Detection